Elissa Freeman - Interim Chair

 Elissa is an experienced consumer advocate, having represented the interests of consumers in the financial services, telecommunications, energy and water industries.

-She is a Director of the Australian Financial Complaints Authority (AFCA), founder and coordinator of the Consumers’ Federation of Australia (CFA) Mentoring Program, Chair of the Australian Energy Regulator (AER) Customer Consultative Group and a member of the AER’s Consumer Challenge Panel.
-Elissa was previously a Director of the Financial Adviser Standards & Ethics Authority (FASEA), Director of the Financial Ombudsman Service (FOS) and chair of the Financial Rights Legal Centre.
+She is the CEO of the Financial Counselling Industry Fund.
+She is founder and coordinator of the Consumers’ Federation of Australia Mentoring Program, Chair of the Australian Energy Regulator Customer Consultative Group and a member of the AER’s Consumer Challenge Panel.
+Elissa was previously a Director of the Australian Financial Complaints Authority, Financial Adviser Standards & Ethics Authority, Director of the Financial Ombudsman Service and chair of the Financial Rights Legal Centre.

 Delia Rickard